Funding meetings - MRC

 Introducers

-Two or three board or panel members are assigned to each application as introducers by Medical Research Council (MRC) head office and present the application at a meeting.
 Introducers are selected for their relevant expertise in and independence from the application.
-Should expertise be required from another field, guest introducers are invited to contribute.
+Should expertise be required from another field, guest introducers are invited to contribute to discuss and score the application.

-Introducer one presents a brief synopsis of the application, focusing on its strengths and weaknesses aligned with the assessment criteria.
+• introducer one presents a brief synopsis of the application, focusing on its strengths and weaknesses aligned with the assessment criteria

 Board and panel members